 Denise “Dinky” Youngsteadt-Parrish

 Although Jim was born in Columbus, he moved to Dublin from Japan after spending more than four years there.
 This came about when his wife, Ulka, had the opportunity for a liaison position for Honda of America Manufacturing.
 Jim traded his sales job with a regional trucking company to become a full-time Dad for their 2 young children as they lived abroad.
 Now that both kids are Dublin School grads and studying at The Ohio State University, it was an ideal time for Jim to tackle the Dublin Food Pantry Operations role.
-It was a natural transition since one or more of the family has been volunteering at the Pantry since 2012.
+It was a natural transition since one or more of his family has been volunteering at the Pantry since 2012.

 You can contact Jim at